-- We did not get toxicology reports from the Coroner's Office.
+- We were not able to systematically access toxicology reports from the Coroner's Office.
 Examination of toxicology reports should enable a better ability to track fentanyl- and methamphetamine-involved fatal overdoses. - We are also unable to precisely map the exact locations where fatal overdoses occurred, analyze if/when naloxone was administered, nor determine if an overdose was alone or with other persons.
 All of these are important in analyzing overdose fatalities.